Aagambot/AI-modernization-tool/README.md

 ## Verification & Metrics

-To ensure the system is producing useful results, a small verification suite is used.
+To ensure the system is producing useful results, we track two primary dimensions of quality:

-### Retrieval Metrics (Golden Dataset)
+### 1. Retrieval Metrics

-* **Hit Rate @ 5:** 100%
-* **Mean Reciprocal Rank (MRR):** 0.75

-These metrics validate that:

-* Relevant files are consistently retrieved
-* Core business logic appears early in search results
+* **Hit Rate @ 5:** Validates that the core business logic files appear in the top 5 search results.

-### Supporting Checks

-* Path normalization ensures graph and vector indexes stay aligned
-* Graph traversal surfaces dependencies missed by vector search alone
+* **MRR (Mean Reciprocal Rank):** Measures how effectively the system ranks the most relevant file.

+### 2. Generation Metrics (LLM-as-a-Judge)

+The system achieves an **Accuracy Delta of +2.5** over baseline RAG by incorporating structural graph context.
+Every run is graded on:

+* **Accuracy:** Correct identification of ERPNext functions and triggers.
+* **Completeness:** Coverage of the full business workflow (Validation → Accounting → Stock).

 ---

-## Key Learnings So Far

-* Vector search alone is insufficient for understanding legacy code
-* Call graphs significantly improve context and correctness
-* Measuring retrieval quality is essential to avoid false confidence
-* Scoping narrowly (one module) produces better insights than broad indexing

----

 ## Conclusion

 This project demonstrates that **graph-augmented retrieval** can make complex ERP codebases more understandable and measurable.
-By focusing on **structural understanding before change**, it provides a practical foundation for safer, incremental legacy modernization.
+By incorporating **automated evaluation** and **MLflow tracking**, it provides a verifiable foundation for safer legacy modernization.

-Future work can build on this foundation to explore runtime analysis, broader domain coverage, and modernization workflows.

----